Flea (musician): Early Red Hot Chili Peppers albums (1984–1987)

 The band changed its name to the Red Hot Chili Peppers, playing several shows at L.A. venues.
 Their repertoire grew to nine songs as a result of months of playing at local nightclubs and bars.
 The Red Hot Chili Peppers entered Bijou Studios to record a demo tape produced by the then-drummer of Fear and subsequently secured a record deal with EMI.
 Irons and Slovak, however, decided to leave the Red Hot Chili Peppers in order to pursue a "more serious" future with the rock band What Is This?.
 Flea ultimately respected the decision, but felt the band would be lost without them.
 He and Kiedis hired drummer Cliff Martinez and guitarist Jack Sherman to fill Irons' and Slovak's place, respectively.
 Andy Gill, formerly of Gang of Four, agreed to produce their first album.
 Gill and Sherman clashed with Flea and Kiedis; they continuously argued over music style, sound, and the album's production.
 Flea himself felt that the album was stiff and "a big mistake", but also admitted, "we [he and Kiedis] were just disrespectful and obnoxious".
-The band's eponymous debut album, The Red Hot Chili Peppers, was released on August 10, 1984, to largely poor critical and commercial review.
+The band's debut album, The Red Hot Chili Peppers, was released on August 10, 1984, to largely poor critical and commercial review.
 After a relatively unfruitful tour, Sherman was fired in early 1985.
 Slovak, who had been contemplating a return to the Chili Peppers, rejoined the group after being encouraged by Flea.

 Funk musician George Clinton was hired to produce the band's second album, Freaky Styley (1985).
 The strong chemistry between Clinton and the Chili Peppers was felt instantly.
 Flea later referred to Clinton as "the warmest, kindest man in the world".
 Freaky Styley was released in August 1985.
 It received only a bit more attention than The Red Hot Chili Peppers with roughly 75,000 copies sold by year's end.
 Flea was somewhat indifferent to the poor album sales as he had recently proposed to girlfriend Loesha Zeviar, who was pregnant with their child.
 The band hired Michael Beinhorn, their last resort among potential producers, to work on their next album.
-What Is This? had finally disbanded, and drummer Irons returned to the Chili Peppers in mid-1986 after Martinez was fired.
+Irons' band What Is This? had finally disbanded, and he returned as drummer to the Chili Peppers in mid-1986 after Martinez was fired.
 Flea, Slovak and Kiedis especially were involved in heavy drug use and their relationships became strained.
 Flea recalled that "it began to seem ugly to me and not fun; our communication was not healthy".
 Kiedis became dependent on heroin, leaving Flea and Slovak to work on much of the album's material by themselves.